 Replication overview

 In view of its impact and the absence of direct replications, we embarked on well-powered close replication of Study 1 in Smith et al. (2002).
 We chose Study 1 as the most comprehensive well-controlled baseline experimental demonstration of the effect, using simplified clear vignettes that are well-suited for online administration and our target sample.
 The experimental design of the target’s Study 1 was a 3 (Publicity: private vs. implicit public vs. explicit public) × 2 (Moral belief: high vs. low) × 3 (Scenario: cheating vs. steal vs. disobey) × 2 (Gender: male vs. female) between-subject design.
 The factor Scenario was dropped from the analyses in Smith et al. (2002) as it produced no systematic effects on any dependent variables while Gender was included in the ANOVAs.
 The original article reported no interaction effect between Gender and Public exposure or Moral belief, and gender did not seem to have any theoretical importance.
-Therefore, in the current replication, we collapsed the two genders (male and female) and not include the factor Gender in the analyses.
+Therefore, in the current replication, we collapsed the two genders (male and female) and did not include the factor Gender in the analyses.

 Open science declaration